 When you are modifying information already stored in the databases, you use command line utilities to access and update the database contents.
 These utilities are defined as both OpenVMS and UNIX commands.
-Table 8.10 lists the utilities.
+Table 8.10, "DHCP Utility Commands Associated with Databases" lists the utilities.

-3. Reinitialize the DHCP server for the changes to take effect (see Section 8.7.3).
+3. Reinitialize the DHCP server for the changes to take effect (see Section 8.7.3, "Reinitializing the DHCP Server").